Updated Sept. 20, 2022.

 Come to mom-approved Hosoonyi Korean Restaurant (425-775-8196) for the full dining experience.
 Hosoonyi serves up every kind of Korean comfort food you can think of, and then some.
 Soft tofu soup and kim chi jjigae for the blues, Korea’s version of chicken soup, for whatever ails you…deep flavors derived from dried, fermented chili peppers, aged kim chee, and farm-fresh, culinary emollients.
 Korean BBQ, bibimbap rice bowls, bulgogi’s seasoned, marinated “fire meat,” and gal-bi/kal bi, popularized in Hawaiian plate lunches.

-Family-owned Dumpling Generation in Edmonds (425-678-0806) prides itself on authentic, healthy, handmade Northeast Chinese flour dumplings and noodles.
+Family-owned Dumpling Generation in Edmonds (425-678-0806) prides itself on authentic, healthy, handmade Northeast Chinese flour dumplings and noodles, plus vegan/vegetarian options.
 The family behind this local chain (Lake Forest Park’s the original) hails from the Liaoning Province of the People’s Republic of China, and is well-versed in running a successful restaurant.

 They attracted the crème de la crème of diners back when they ran China Town, a Chinese-American restaurant in Anchorage.
 (Even famous concert pianist Lang Lang ate there.)
 Selections are endless, and generous, at Dumpling Generation.
 Definitely make room for steamed shrimp, pork & chives, pork buns, braised pork belly and ribs hot pot, spicy cold noodles, wonton noodle soup, and salted duck starter.